Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 8.4% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency across all routes is an average of 242 trips per day, resulting in approximately 62 weekly trips per individual stop.
+According to the 2021 Census, only 8.4% of residents work from home, which might be influenced by COVID-19 conditions.
+Across all routes, an average of 242 trips is made daily, equating to approximately 62 weekly trips per individual stop.

 Frequently Asked Questions - Transport